tinnlab/NOSI-Google-Cloud-Training/VertexAI.md

 ![](./images/SettingGC/Vertex-1.png)

-If it isn't already enabled we click __Enable__ to start using the API.
+If it isn't enabled we can click __Enable__ to start using the API.

 ![](./images/SettingGC/Enable_API.png)